expungement of misdemeanor convictions

 Misdemeanor Imprisonment

-Felonies and misdemeanors are considered criminal charges, but with one major distinction: imprisonment.
+Felonies and misdemeanors are considered criminal charges, but with one major distinction: length of imprisonment.

 A person convicted of a felony will be imprisoned in a state (or federal) prison for a period of one or more years.
-A person convicted of a Misdemeanor will serve any jail time in a county or municipal jail.
+A person convicted of a Misdemeanor will serve jail time in a county or municipal jail for a period of less than one year (excluding bad behavior and other additional punishments).

 Probation & Additional Penalties

-In addition to the above penalties, a court can order a person to serve a term of probation for up to two years, or order an entire list of “conditions” or rules that one must abide while on probation.
+In addition to the above penalties, a court can order a person to serve a term of probation, or an entire list of “conditions” or rules the accused must abide by while on probation.